JoshingYou1/nephrology-nexus/README.md

     Returns a single clinic.
 The database id of said clinic must be provided.

 ###### GET /clinics/update/:id
     Returns the update page for a clinic.
 The database id of the clinic to be updated must be provided.
+This page
-This page<br/> contains the clinic form which has a built-in PUT method.
+    contains the clinic form which has a built-in PUT method.

 ###### POST /clinics
     Creates a new clinic and adds it to the database.